Symphony No. 98 (Haydn): Movements

+The symphony is in four movements:

-First movement: Adagio – Allegro
+I. Adagio – Allegro

 The first line shows the first four measures (first violins) of the Adagio introduction to the first movement.
 The second line shows the first four measures (first violins) of the movement's Allegro section, which serves as the principal theme of the sonata form movement.

 The first movement is in sonata form and is preceded by an introduction marked "Adagio".
 The introduction is in B♭ minor, and consists of three differing statements of an upwards broken chord, followed by a downward motion.

 Haydn then uses the introductory motif as the primary theme of the "Allegro" section of the movement, although this time it is in B♭ major.
 The use of common thematic material in an introduction and a movement proper is an uncommon compositional device for the time.
 After its first statement in the Allegro, the motif then proceeds to dominate the entire movement.
 The exposition modulates to the dominant (F major), as is conventional for a sonata form movement in a major key, but no new theme is presented.
 Instead, the opening theme, albeit in a varied form, is reprised in the new key.
 The sonata can thus be called monothematic.
 After the exposition follows a long development section, then a recapitulation that involves unusually significant variations to the material presented in the exposition.